microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 "code": "RoleAssignmentUpdateNotPermitted",
 "message": "Tenant ID, application ID, principal ID, and scope are not allowed to be updated."
 ```

 To fix that issue you will have to remove the stale identity:

-   - Navigate to "Storage Account >> Access Control IAM" >> "Role assignments."
+- Navigate to the storage account and select **Access control (IAM)** in the menu.
+- Select the **Role assignments** tab.
-   - Identify a role assignment with an "unknown" identity and delete it.
+- Find any role assignments with an "unknown" identity and delete them.

 ---